kamrik/IntroText/labs/asgn1_GHPages.md

 ## Step 1 - Create your own public repo
-In the labs so far we edited files in a repository created by GitHub Classroom.
+In the labs so far, we have edited files in a repository created by GitHub Classroom.
 In this assignment you will need to work with two repositories:

-1. Your own repository, where most of the editing will happen, the address should look like this:
+1. Your own repository, where most of the editing will happen.
+The address should look like this:
 `github.com/your-username/your-repo-name`
-1. A GitHub Classroom with an address like this: `github.com/f25gbc/comp1238-asgn1-username`
+1. A GitHub Classroom repo with an address like this: `github.com/comp1238w26/asgn1-username`
 It will be used to tell the autograder where to look for the first repo.